|

 Technically the idea that the government is responsible for supporting the "downtrodden" is what allowed Stalin to come to power in the first place.

-Technically, but I think the idea is certainly a good one when taken with a grain of salt.
 I think that the government does have a moral obligation to assist the struggling members of society, with the expectation that the recipient won't need the assistance forever.
-Having personally benefited from things such as social security, these services can make such a difference.

 Tedward